The stadium is in Hakata-ku, to the east of central Fukuoka City adjacent to Fukuoka Airport. Fukuoka is about 890km from Tokyo and 480km from Osaka.

 Getting to the Fanzone

 If you’re in the area early on the day of the match why not visit the Fanzone at JR Hakata Station Square?
 You can spend time at the Fanzone before then getting the subway from Hakata Station to Fukuoka Airport Subway Station Please check our Fanzone page for additional information.
+Please use the journey planners for information on access to JR Hakata Station Square Fanzone.

 Additional travel information